zhiming-xu/Q-Filter/README.md

 We will be including our model and our demonstration website HTML code in this repository since we will not run our instance any more.

+## Project
+We have BERT and TextCNN files that include our model modified from our textbook.
+We include the parameters and data set as well.

-## Static and Template
+## ProjectDemo
 We adopt a [template](https://github.com/CoreyMSchafer/code_snippets/tree/master/Python/Flask_Blog) to display our result and the file app.py is the main file to run it.

-## Models
+## Project Report
-We have bert.py that include our model modified from our textbook.

-## Parameters and Data
-We include the parameters and data used in dataset.py.
+To access our report files in LaTeX and PDF forms.